beatsolu/django-templates/README.md

     --extension py,yml,json,md,example,cfg \
     --name Dockerfile,Makefile,Procfile \
     myproject

+Follow the instructions in the README of the generated project.
 > Note: The `<VERSION>` in the url is the name of the branch of the installed django version. e.g. `v2.2` .

 ### Useful commands